inseri-swiss/inseri-core-wp/docs/tutorials/hello-world.md

 ]
 ```

-It contains two options with a label each.

 ## Step 4: Add a dropdown

-Add a "Dropdown" from the category _inseri_ like you added the text editor before.
+Add a "Dropdown" from the category _inseri_ , as shown previously (step 2).

 In the dropdown block you can now select the block source with the name "textEditor-imageOptions: content".

-Like you did with the text editor, give the dropdown block a more meaningful name "dropdown-selectedImage".
+Similarly to the step 2 of the text editor, give the dropdown block a more meaningful name "dropdown-selectedImage".

 ## Step 5: Add an image viewer

-Add the block "Image Box" from the category _inseri_ to your post.
+To create a selection menu, add the block "Image Box" from the _inseri_ section.

 Set the block source to the option "dropdown-selectedImage: chosen value".